dukemiller/git-exclude/README.md

 # Git Exclude
-A simple command-line tool to append a path to the git repository info/exclude file.
+A command line tool to append a path to the git repository info/exclude file.

 ## Installation
 ```npm install --global git-exclude```